skip to Main Content

 • Promotion at work

-The court might also modify a child support order if the original order contains an error.
+The court might also modify an order if the original order contains an error.

 Additionally, the state agency will review the order every 36 months to determine whether the payments meet the child’s needs.
 However, the agency does not have the authority to make changes.
 It must file a motion with the court.